 For your child's safety, parents are required to sign a student out at the office when removing them from school.
-Students will remain in the classroom until parents arrive to maximize instructional time.
+Students will remain in the classroom until parents arrive to maximize instructional time (you must have a VALID ID and be authorized to pick up the student in Genesis).